 Customizing Your Text Box

-Imported information will not appear until the correct information field has been added.
-Click on the text box that reads "ABC".
+Information imported into Dymo Connect will not appear until the correct information field has been added.
+Click on the text box that reads "ABC."
 A purple square will appear.

 Click on this square.
 A list of the information fields will appear.
 Each time you select an item, it will appear in your text box.